Reverse Mortgage Pros and Cons Canada — An Honest Assessment

 The Rate-at-Reset Structure Varies — And It Matters More Than the Initial Rate

 "Term" means only one thing: how long the rate is guaranteed.
 When it ends, the rate resets automatically.
-One lender resets above the best available rate at renewal — existing borrowers pay more than new customers at that institution.
-Two reset to market rate.
-One locks the rate permanently at signing.
+Some lenders reset at or below the best available rate at renewal.
+Others reset above it — meaning existing borrowers pay more than new customers at that institution.
+One lender locks the rate permanently at signing.
+The difference compounds significantly over 15 years and is the most preventable mistake in the Canadian reverse mortgage market.
 This is the single most preventable mistake in the Canadian reverse mortgage market.
 Post 16 is the single most important thing to read before comparing lenders.

 Reduces the Estate